bufbuild-ru/docs/blog/buf-reflection-api/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Introducing the Buf Reflection API & Prototransform"
-  tagline: "February 2, 2023"
 ---

+# Introducing the Buf Reflection API & Prototransform

 The Protobuf binary format has many advantages — it is compact and efficient, and it has clever features that allow for a wide variety of schema changes to be both backward- and forward-compatible.
 However, it is not possible to make meaningful sense of the data without knowing its schema.
 Not only is it not human-friendly since all fields are identified by an integer instead of by a semantic name, but it also uses a very simple wire format which reuses various value encoding strategies for different value types.
 This means it is not even possible to usefully interpret encoded values without a schema.
 For example, one cannot know if a value is a text string, a binary blob, or a nested message structure.